End of a Season

 and all along

-drink deep the loss ...
+drink deep the cup ...

-but it can't be said.
+but words can't be said.

-so we talk of the wind
+so let's talk of the day

-we complain of the cold
+let's complain of the cold

-we pretend
+and pretend

 that everything isn't gone.